EssenCES©

 Der Essener Stationsklimafragebogen (EssenCES©)

-Der Fragebogen "EssenCES©" wurde am Institut entwickelt und ist ein einen kurzer Beurteilungsbogen zur Einschätzung des Stationsklimas in der forensischen Psychiatrie und in JVAs.
+Der Fragebogen "EssenCES©" wurde am Institut entwickelt und ist ein kurzer Beurteilungsbogen zur Einschätzung des Stationsklimas in der forensischen Psychiatrie und in JVAs.

 Der Fragebogen steht in verschiedenen Sprachen zum Download bereit.